Nutritional Benefits of EB Eggs

 *Based on third-party testing of Ordinary Eggs

 Vitamin B12 is important for healthy protein metabolism, as well as cognitive, cardiovascular, and nervous system health.
 Vitamin B12 is needed for the process of converting carbohydrates, fats, and proteins from food into energy.
-It also helps form healthy red blood cells, and may aid in the prevention of heart disease.
+It also helps form healthy red blood cells.
 EB eggs have 3 times more Vitamin B12 than ordinary eggs.

 Riboflavin (Vitamin B2)